-Rifle to launch dashboard showing how its spending federal rescue plan funding plan
+Rifle to launch dashboard showing how it’s spending federal rescue plan funding

 Rifle anticipates receiving at least $2.4 million in American Rescue Act funds, and is preparing to launch an online dashboard simulation allowing users to view which projects the city tackles with the money.